 There is a possibility that the Mount Pavlof in Alaska could erupt for the third time this year by the end of 2016.
-Alaska Volcano Observatory (AVO) has based its predictions on the basis of increasing seismic activity and steam emissions from the volcano.
+Alaska Volcano Observatory (AVO) has based its predictions based on increasing seismic activity and steam emissions from the volcano.

-Nothing much could be known, as Webb camera views of the volcano were obscured by clouds with one view showing a possible small steam emission.
+Nothing much could be known, as clouds covered Webb camera views of the volcano with one aspect displaying a potential small steam emission.

 Lately, the volcano that is located on the southwestern end of the Alaska Peninsula has erupted in May and earlier in March this year.
 In the March case, ash plumes were sent to around 40,000 feet above sea level.
 It even led to the cancellation of many flights.

-Alaska airlines cancelled 41 flights throughout the state owing to the eruption, affecting 3,300 travelers.
-Alaska Airlines spokeswoman Bobbie Egan shared that they do not take risk during such situation and simply do not fly.
+Alaska Airlines canceled 41 flights throughout the state owing to the eruption, affecting 3,300 travelers.
+Alaska Airlines spokeswoman Bobbie Egan shared that they do not take the risk during such situation and simply do not fly.

 In March 2016 eruption, the ash was tracked in satellite data as distant as eastern Canada.
-Volcanic ash is not safe for aircrafts, as it can shut down jet engines.
-Volcanic ash enters jet engines and the heat can melt the ash into a hard glass that is sufficient to clog and destroy machinery powering the craft.
+Volcanic ash is not safe for aircraft, as it can shut down jet engines.
+Volcanic ash enters jet engines, and the heat can melt the ash into a hard glass that is sufficient to clog and destroy machinery powering the craft.

 There has been a case- in December 1988 eruption of Alaska’s Mount Redoubt.
 It erupted with an ash cloud of 150 miles that caused the failure of two engines of a KLM flight.
 The flight was carrying 231 passengers.